develop-me/bootcamp--week-04--dom/challenges/03/README.md

 ### 04

-Using your `border.js` file from yesterday, update the JavaScript so that when the user clicks on the `<div>`, its border colour should alternate between red and black.
+Using your `border.js` file from yesterday, update the JavaScript so that when the user clicks on the `<div>`, its border colour should alternate between red and blue.

 [Demo](https://develop-me.github.io/week-04--dom/challenges/03/answers/border/border.html)